MicrosoftDocs/windows-powershell-docs/docset/windows/vpnclient/new-eapconfiguration.md

 By specifying the *UseWinlogonCredential* parameter, the EAP configuration object is configured to use MSCHAPv2 as the authentication method, and that Windows logon credentials are used automatically when connecting with the VPN connection profile.

-See [VPN authentication options](https://docs.microsoft.com/windows/security/identity-protection/vpn/vpn-authentication) and [Add connectivity profiles](https://docs.microsoft.com/windows/configuration/wcd/wcd-connectivityprofiles#vpn-1) to learn more about VPN authentication method.
+See [VPN authentication options](https://docs.microsoft.com/windows/security/identity-protection/vpn/vpn-authentication) and [Add connectivity profiles](https://docs.microsoft.com/windows/configuration/wcd/wcd-connectivityprofiles#vpn-1) to learn more about VPN authentication methods.

 ### Example 3: Create a TLS customized EAP configuration object
 ```